Welcome to the web site of poet Gerry Cambridge.

 The Scottish-American Poetry Magazine

-Issue 32 was published in May 2014.
-Issue 33 will appear in November 2014.
+Issue 33 was published in December 2014.
+Issue 34, a special 20th anniversary number, will appear in June 2015.
 Read archived poems, reviews, interviews and essays from The Dark Horse online.

 The magazine has published: Edwin Morgan, Seamus Heaney, Philip Hobsbaum, John Lucas, Wendy Cope, Anthony Hecht, Douglas Dunn, Anne Stevenson, Timothy Murphy, X.J.
 Kennedy, Iain Crichton Smith, George Mackay Brown, Richard Wilbur, Donald Davie, Kay Ryan, Helena Nelson, Donald Justice, David Mason, Dana Gioia, G. F. Dutton, Stewart Conn and many more.